 - Education of children

 There are different types of life insurance depending on the customer’s goals.
-In fact, permanent life insurance offers opportunities to build wealth.
-It has a cash value component that you can take advantage of while you are still alive.
+Permanent life insurance offers opportunities to build wealth.
+It has a cash value component you can use while alive.

 Some types of permanent life insurance policies have a cash value feature.
 Moreover, the cash value accumulates over time.
-You can use the accumulated cash as retirement savings.
+You can use the earned cash as retirement savings.

 What Will Be Changing in Life Insurance for 2021?

 Many changes happened in life insurance in the past year.
 Furthermore, the pandemic and new administration caused dramatic changes in the insurance industry.
-In addition, insurers adopt changes to continuously provide coverage to consumers all over the world.
+In addition, insurers continuously adopt changes to provide coverage to consumers worldwide.

 - Digital Access

 This pandemic shut down most offices and stores.
-Consequently, to continue protecting consumers, life insurers provide consumers with digital access.
+Consequently, life insurers provide consumers with digital access to continue protecting consumers.
 In addition, digital access made applications, payments, and claims reporting more convenient and safe.

 - Accelerated Underwriting

-This is to speed up their underwriting process and continuously provide coverage to consumers.
+This is to speed up their underwriting process and continuously provide consumer coverage.
 Instead of medical exams, insurers now use modern data modeling to estimate applicants’ life expectancy and premium rates.
-With this change, applying for life insurance coverage is now easier and faster.
+This change makes applying for life insurance coverage more accessible and faster.

 No Medical Exam Life Insurance Carriers